Frazz by Jef Mallett for January 12, 2025

 25. Missing large

-Tootsie Premium Member 14 days ago
+Tootsie Premium Member about 2 months ago

 Meta is ending its fact-checking program in favor of a ‘community notes’ system similar to X’s. from NBC News